tsnellgrove/dark_castle3/doc/to_do.md

 		- ISSUE: so mach_obj_lst never knows about test_timer
 		- IDEA: where should I place test_timer?
 Since ViewOnly obj can't move maybe place in Room?
 Yes, this works!!
 		- DONE: achieve base timer functionality
-	- TBD: detailed timer testing
+	- IN-PROC: detailed timer testing
-		- TBD: test timer on no-turn-error
+		- IN-PROC: test timer on no-turn-error
+			- FINDING: this fails... which makes sense... pre_action() is called before cmd_exe()... and cmd_exe() is where moves are decremented
+			- IDEA: I can check for case == error and case == 1word && word = 'quit' in pre_act() and, if so, return override = False
+			- IDEA: but there's no graceful way to check for errors and 2word or prep... so I think I need to cancel the move_dec() on those
 		- IDEA: test timer with pass_thru condition; then test with timer_ware condition
 		- TBD: test all three message modes
 - TBD: alert_scope
-	- DONE: alert_scope design goals
+	- DONE: out_scope design goals
 		- IDEA:	most machines only react to Burt's actions - and their reaction is immediate - so Burt will always see the results
 		- IDEA: but timers (and someday autos) mean that visible alerts could be generated in a room that Burt is no longer in
 		- IDEA: in this case, Burt should not actually be notified